cpkunz/misc-repo/prework_cpk/Module-1/README.md

 *InsurTech is an entirely new business module that keeps evolving.
 Applying the latest technology tools such as big data, AI, machine learning and bots to simplify and speed up the insurance process.
 Within the claim process, the industry has seeing companies using drones for on-demand video inspection of potential claims/fraud investigations.*

 *A big factor seeing across most insurance companies are implemented bots to support the customer and guide them through the policy process as well as pin-point customers into the right direction to get their questions answered/helped.*

+*Mobile App support and moving from offline to online*

 - **What are the other major companies in this domain?**